 If your battery normally last you two days while camping, maybe installing a few panels can stretch it out to three, if your days are sunny.

 Other motivations for installing solar panels are the desire to be self-reliant and the desire to cut greenhouse gas emissions.
-For people that have their house destroyed in a natural disaster, if their RV has some solar, they won’t be left completely without power.
+For people that have their house destroyed in a natural disaster, if their RV has solar, they won’t be left completely without power.
 Even just a few panels could prove useful in these cases.

 When it comes to saving the environment, probably only full-timers or people that currently generate their electricity from a generator will see any meaningful drop in CO2 from going solar in their RV.